 If combustion air is taken from outdoors through vertical ducts, the openings and ducts must have a minimum free area of one square inch per 4,000 Btuh of total appliance input.
-In installations drawing combustion air from a ventilated attic, both air ducts must extend above the attic insulation.
-See Figure 4, (page 8).
+In installations drawing combustion air from a ventilated attic, both air ducts must extend above the attic insulation (Figure 3).